WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 ## Development Environment

-To get starting writing web components you'll need a development environment.
+To get started writing web components you'll need a development environment.
 While you can use any text editor to develop, using an Integrated Development Environment (IDE) will give you lots of features that can make for a much better developer experience.
 One of the most popular IDEs today is [VS Code][vscode], and with good reason.
 It comes with excellent support for writing HTML, JavaScript and CSS out of the box as well as some great plugins that you can